New weird

-The New Weird is a literary genre that emerged in the 1990s through early 2000s with characteristics of weird fiction and other speculative fiction subgenres.
+The new weird is a literary genre that emerged in the 1990s through early 2000s with characteristics of weird fiction and other speculative fiction subgenres.
 M. John Harrison is credited with creating the term "New Weird" in the introduction to The Tain in 2002.
 The writers involved are mostly novelists who are considered to be part of the horror or speculative fiction genres but who often cross genre boundaries.
-Notable authors include K. J. Bishop, Paul Di Filippo, M. John Harrison, Jeffrey Ford, Storm Constantine, China Miéville, Alastair Reynolds, Justina Robson, Steph Swainston, Mary Gentle, Michael Cisco, Jeff VanderMeer and Conrad Williams, among others.
+Notable authors include K. J. Bishop, Paul Di Filippo, M. John Harrison, Jeffrey Ford, Storm Constantine, China Miéville, Alastair Reynolds, Justina Robson, Steph Swainston, Mary Gentle, Alistair Rennie, Michael Cisco, Jeff VanderMeer and Conrad Williams.

 History

 Part of this genre's roots derive from pulp horror authors, whose stories were sometimes described as "weird fiction".
 The "weird tale" label also evolved from the magazine Weird Tales; the stories therein often combined fantasy elements, existential and physical terror, and science fiction devices.
 While New Weird fiction has been influenced by traditional weird fiction such as American H.P.
 Lovecraft's stories, much of the movement's early momentum is attributed to British writers.
 Magazines such as Interzone and The 3rd Alternative (currently known as Black Static) provided publication opportunities for genre-fluid writers of science fiction and horror.

 The 2000 release of China Miéville's Perdido Street Station marked the entry of what would later be called New Weird fiction into mainstream consciousness with its critical and commercial success.
-The 2002 publication of Miéville's novella, The Tain, contain the first use of "new weird" as a genre category in its introduction written by M. John Harrison.
+The 2002 publication of Miéville's novella The Tain contains the first use of "new weird" as a genre category in its introduction written by M. John Harrison.

 In 2003, Harrison created a forum post that sparked broader adoption of the term, asking "The New Weird.
 Who does it?
 What is it?
 Is it even anything?
 Is it even New?" and suggesting it may be a better alternative to the "Next Wave" label.

 The 2008 publication of Ann Vandermeer and Jeff Vandermeer's anthology The New Weird provided a compilation of new weird stories and commentary, intended as a "rough guide to the moment or movement known as 'New Weird' acknowledging that the pivotal 'moment' is behind us, but that this moment had already lasted much longer than generally believed, had definite precursors, and continues to spread an Effect, even as it dissipates or becomes something else."